ncbdrck/sb3_ros_support/README.md

     env_base.close()

-    # we can also use the goal-conditioned model to validate the normal environment
+    # We can also use the goal-conditioned model to validate the normal environment
     # Just follow the same procedure as above.
 Not shown here.
     env_goal.close()

-    # if you want to load saved models and validate results, you can use the following code
+    # If you want to load saved models and validate results, you can use the following code
     model = SAC.load_trained_model(save_path + "trained_model_name_without_.zip",
                                    model_pkg= pkg_path,
                                    env=env_goal,
                                    config_filename=config_file_name_goal)
-    # then you can follow the same validation procedure as above
+    # Then you can follow the same validation procedure as above
 ```
 **Note**: Please note that the examples are provided for reference only.
 You may need to modify the code to suit your specific needs.